Discover the unique digitized and indexed record collections available online and at the Genealogy Branch.

-Assorted letters, envelopes, and cards received by Luther Myron Cowger from relatives and fellow researchers.
+Luther M. Cowger Correspondence: Assorted letters, envelopes, and cards received by Luther Myron Cowger from relatives and fellow researchers.
 Much of this correspondence includes handwritten research notes and a variety of genealogical information.
-Luther M. Cowger Correspondence Index

-Established in December 1947, the Cass County Public Library began as an initiative to create essential educational and cultural resources for rural school children.
+Cass County Public Library History: Established in December 1947, the Cass County Public Library began as an initiative to create essential educational and cultural resources for rural school children.
 In the decades since its founding, the library has continued to be a wellspring of information and access to resources in communities all across Cass County.
 The Genealogy Branch has documented this history with collections of photos, newspaper articles, and other materials.
-These resources can be viewed by visiting the Library History page.

 Runnenburger Funeral Home Records, 1901-1983

-This index covers Runnenburger’s funeral record books dated from 1901 to 1983, when the Runnenburger Funeral Home closed.
+This index covers Runnenburger’s funeral record books dated from 1901 to 1983, when the business closed.
 Records for the years 1902-1929 have yet to be located, though the search for these books continues.
-The original copies of these records can be viewed at the Cass County Historical Society’s archives.
+The original copies of these record books can be viewed at the Cass County Historical Society’s archives.